 WHAT TO SEE & DO

-St Brelade’s Bay is a great beach for water sports and beach activities.
+St Brelade’s Bay is great for water sports and beach activities.

-There are a wide range of fun activities from banana boat rides to kayaking.
-Coasteering is good in this area nd RIB rides are always fun!
+There are many fun activities, from banana boat rides to kayaking.
+Coasteering is good in this area, and RIB rides are always fun!